What is the Stem Cell Procedure?

-The techniques used at OrthoRegen are The Gold Standard for cellular regeneration.
+The techniques we use for Stem Cell is The Gold Standard for stem cell regeneration.
 We use all four kinds of regenerative Orthopedics for this procedure.
 Many other clinics only use one or two of these procedures, but not all four.
-We use bone marrow cells as well as adipose (fat) cells.
-Both solutions are then centrifuged and concentrated to get a solution with the highest amount of cellular products.
-We inject both of these sources of cellular products and then use PRP Therapy to accelerate their healing.
+We use bone marrow stem cells as well as adipose (fat) stem cells.
+Both solutions are then centrifuged and concentrated to get a solution with the highest amount of stem cells.
+We inject both of these sources of stem cells and then use PRP Therapy to accelerate their healing.
 In addition, we use Dextrose Prolotherapy on the outside of the joint to help stabilize the ligaments and tendons that hold the joint in place.
-Using two sources of cells (bone and fat) as well as PRP Therapy and Dextrose Prolotherapy is The Gold Standard for cellular regeneration.
+Using two sources of stem cells (bone and fat) as well as PRP Therapy and Dextrose Prolotherapy is The Gold Standard for stem cell regeneration.
 Again, this procedure is usually used for cases where one has been told to have their joint replaced, have bone-on-bone, advanced arthritis, severe meniscus or labral tear or other aggressive injuries.
 This is only recommended after a very thorough history and physical exam.
 It is important to have an x-ray to confirm what is known from the above exams.
 Not everyone is a candidate for this procedure, but many are.

 Remember that once surgery is done, it cannot be un-done!

-Cellular regeneration products are contained within bone marrow.
+Stem cells are contained within bone marrow.
 This has been shown in studies for many years now.
-Harvesting it from one’s own body eliminates the possibility of cross reaction or rejection since it is your own body supplying the cellular products.
-This autologous (obtained from oneself) bone marrow aspirate contains not only mesenchymal cells (cells that are able to develop into the tissues such as bone and cartilage) and progenitor cells, which are a different type of regenerative cell.
+Harvesting them from one’s own body eliminates the possibility of cross reaction or rejection since it is your own body supplying the stem cells.
+This autologous (obtained from oneself) bone marrow aspirate contains not only mesenchymal stem cells (cells that are able to develop into the tissues such as bone and cartilage) and progenitor cells, which are a different type of stem-like cell.
 Bone marrow also contains other cells that produce growth factors and cytokines (cells that affect the behavior of other cells).
 These cytokines aid in fibroblastic proliferation.
 Fibroblasts are cells that synthesize the structural framework.
-Cellular regenerative products have the ability to form tissues like bone, cartilage, labrum, meniscus, ligaments and more.
+Stem cells have the ability to form tissues like bone, cartilage, labrum, meniscus, ligaments and more.
 All this allows for repair and remodeling of cartilage, bone and other soft tissue structures such as meniscus, labrums, ligaments and tendons.

 Schedule Your Appointment Today!

-On the other hand adipose tissue is also a rich source of adult regenerative cells.
+On the other hand adipose tissue is also a rich source of adult stem cells.
 These cells, harvested from one’s own fat, have an extensive proliferative capacity and can differentiate into multiple cell lines.
-These cells derived from adipose tissue can differentiate ligaments, bone, cartilage, muscle or ligaments.
-This type of regenerative cells are now being used in musculoskeletal medicine to regenerate not only the above tissues but to provide a scaffolding to hold the regenerative cells in place and allow it to grow.
-Adipose derived cellular therapy is similar but not identical to bone marrow cells.
+Stem cells derived from adipose tissue can differentiate ligaments, bone, cartilage, muscle or ligaments.
+This type of stem cell is now being used in musculoskeletal medicine to regenerate not only the above tissues but to provide a scaffolding to hold the stem cells in place and allow them to grow.
+Adipose derived stem cells are similar but not identical to bone marrow cells.

-Not all injuries require cellular regeneration to heal.
+Not all injuries require stem cells to heal.
 The success rate with traditional Prolotherapy (both Dextrose and PRP) is in the 90%+ range for all patients.
-However, for those cases of advanced arthritis, severe meniscus tears or labral tears, bone-on-bone, aggressive injuries or where one has been told to have their joint replaced, some may need to use Cellular Regeneration to regenerate the defective joint.
-I use this in combination with PRP Prolotherapy (to accelerate the cellular healing) and with Dextrose Prolotherapy (to strengthen and stabilize the surrounding support structures).
+However, for those cases of advanced arthritis, severe meniscus tears or labral tears, bone-on-bone, aggressive injuries or where one has been told to have their joint replaced, some may need to use Stem Cell Prolotherapy to regenerate the defective joint.
+I use this in combination with PRP Prolotherapy (to accelerate the stem cell healing) and with Dextrose Prolotherapy (to strengthen and stabilize the surrounding support structures).

 Platelets were used as a scaffold because platelets contain various growth factors that stimulate cartilage regeneration.
 The researchers expected that the biological effect of multiple growth factors on tissue regeneration is greater than that of a single growth factor.